rohit1901/appointify/README.md

-# Appointify - Calendar Application Project Description
+# Appointify - Calendar Application

 This project is a calendar application with a Java Spring Boot backend and a React frontend.
 The application allows users to block specific dates for certain tasks and sends out emails to all users about calendar events.